 While air source heat pumps operate differently to traditional heating systems, such as a gas boiler, they are a reliable, more eco-friendly solution for keeping our homes warm.
 If you are considering installing an air source heat pump, this will not only reduce the carbon footprint of your home but also significantly reduce your reliance on fossil fuels.
-Furthermore, to help homeowners make the transition from gas or oil boilers to renewable heat pumps, the Government’s Boiler Upgrade Scheme is currently available to provide funding of up to £7,500 to help reduce the installation costs of an air source heat pump.
+Furthermore, to help homeowners make the transition from gas or oil boilers to renewable heat pumps, the Government’s Boiler Upgrade Scheme is currently available to provide funding of up to £7,500 (for homeowners in England and Wales currently with a gas boiler) and up to £9,000 (effective from 21st July 2026 until March 2027 for homeowners in England and Wales currently with an oil or LPG boiler) to help reduce the installation costs of an air source heat pump.

-In this blog, we will take a closer look at heat pump technology, how to get a quotation for your new system as well as providing useful links to other resources which will help your research.
+In this blog, we will share our homeowner’s guide to air source heat pump installations, taking a closer look at heat pump technology, how to get a quotation for your new system as well as providing useful links to other resources which will help your research.

 What is an air source heat pump

-To learn more about how an air source heat pump works, please visit the Education Area in our Knowledge Hub where we explain this in more detail.
-In short, an air-to-water air source heat pump, such as the Grant Aerona³, extracts heat energy from the air outside and transfers this into useable heat that can warm your home.
+An air-to-water air source heat pump, such as the Grant Aerona 290, extracts heat energy from the air outside and transfers this into useable heat that can warm your home and provide your hot water.
 Air source heat pumps today are incredibly efficient and offer homeowners a more environmentally friendly, low carbon solution for heating their home compared to traditional fossil fuel boilers.

 How do I find the right air source heat pump installer?